WootingKb/wooting-macros/README.md

 You can always open an issue if you encounter any problems.
 Looking to add something you created?
 If it's a small change (i.e. text change or bug fix) feel free to open a PR anytime.
 If you want to add a feature, please open an issue to discuss with the community first.

 ## Building

-Firstly run yarn to install all the dependencies
+First, run yarn to install all the necessary dependencies.

 ```
 yarn
 ```

 ### Devving

-First start the dev server which watches for changes and recompiles
+To start the development server, run:

 ```
 yarn tauri dev
 ```

 ### Deploying

-Make a production build of all the code
+Make a production build, run:

 ```
 yarn tauri build
 ```